lisawilliams/lisa/_posts/2018-02-15-Full-Stack-Journalists.markdown

 Most of my students did not know what Github or a version control system was.
 Some had knowledge of markup languages like HTML or CSS, but few had any knowledge of actual programming languages like Javascript, Ruby, or Python.

-However, I believed that the skills they needed to do simple but powerful projects -- like the Hurricane Harvey Tracker, an embeddable app that let newsrooms share the task of updating the status of senior care facilities in the wake of the hurricane, or the Trollbusters Bot, a newsbot -- were not beyond their reach.
+However, I believed that the skills they needed to do simple but powerful projects -- like the [Hurricane Harvey Senior Homes Tracker](https://lisawilliams.github.io/lisa/tech/2017/08/28/Hurricane-Harvey-Senior-Tracker.html), an embeddable app that let newsrooms share the task of updating the status of senior care facilities in the wake of the hurricane, or the [Trollbusters Bot](https://lisawilliams.github.io/lisa/tech/2017/10/04/Building-The-Trollbusters-Bot.html), a newsbot -- were not beyond their reach.

-Powerful frameworks like D3 for data visualization, or Rails for database-backed web apps, were becoming easier to use.
-The New York Times, Washington Post, and NPR, all went further, publishing app templates that made it easier for them to spin up a new app -- and making those available via Github.
+Powerful frameworks like [D3.js for data visualization](https://d3js.org/), or [Rails for database-backed web apps](http://edgeguides.rubyonrails.org/getting_started.html), were becoming easier to use.
+The New York Times, Washington Post, and NPR, all went further, publishing app templates<sup>1</sup> that made it easier for them to spin up a new app -- and making those available via Github.
 Why couldn't we try to make our own?

 Furthermore, project management techniques from the tech world, like Agile, and ways of sharing knowledge about how students encountered and solved tech problems through an issue tracker -- were already proving successful among my students, helping them do more ambitious projects and push through problems rather than abandoning a tool or a feature when they got stuck.